 In Florida, by the end of a divorce the court is required to enter a parenting plan that governs all the details of how the parents are to manage being parents post-divorce.
 This includes when the children spend time with each parent and where the children spend time with each parent.
+These time frames therefore include how and when you can travel with your children after a Naples, Florida divorce.

 Travel In General With Children Post-Divorce